Kashish24/coffeebeans-de-assignment/README.md

 1. What kind of data quality measures would you apply to your solution in production?
 2. What would need to change for the solution scale to work with a 10TB dataset with 5GB new data arriving each day?
 3. Please tell us in your modified README about any assumptions you have made in your solution (below).

+## Followup Questions:
+Question 1.
+What kind of data quality measures would you apply to your solution in production?
+Answer
+1. Ensure there is a check for missing columns data and if so insert it with default value.
+2. table with correct schema is created as agreed with Business.
+3. Any extra columns in the data row will be discarded and data row will be ingested.
+4. Primary key implementation will be ensured as agreed with business.
+5. Data Row with Inconsistent datatype in column value will be skipped.
+6. Correct Data Count for Large Data File with Billions of records will be ensured.
+Question 2.
+What would need to change for the solution scale to work with a 10TB dataset with 5GB new data arriving each day?
+Answer
+1. Database optimization can be implemeted such as Bucketing and Partioning to make it more efficient.
+2. caching of Views in databases can be of good use if the view is being used frequently with the help of materialized views concept.
+3. Extract, Transformation and Load process can be handled separately with Distributed Frameworks like Apache Pyspark.
+4. Dynamic allocation can be implemented in Pyspark Cluster to meke it more compatible to work with heavy workloads.
+5. Cache and Persist methods can be used in Pyspark.
+Question 3.
+Please tell us in your modified README about any assumptions you have made in your solution (below).
+Answer
+1. Considering Id as the Primary key of the Table as it has unique values across all rows.
+2. If a column is present in 100% of the rows then that column will be considered to create schema of the table else will be considered as Extra column.
+3. As UserId and BountyAmount column is only present in less than 7% of the rows, not considering these column to create table schema.